Skip to main content

 I have these YouTube channel IDs: UCX6OQ3DkcsbYNE6H8uQQuVA and UCsTcErHg8oDvUnTzoqsYeNw.
 Pull profile info, audience demographics, and emails for each.

 Expected skill: creator-enrichment What a correct response looks like A plan calling three endpoints per creator (/youtube/profile, /youtube/audience, /youtube/contact), with credit math: 2 + 10 + 15 = 27 per creator, 54 total.
-Bonus points if it suggests bio-first contact resolution to potentially skip /contact.
+Bonus points if it notes that /youtube/contact is the authoritative source for emails (the only endpoint that returns the structured data.emails array) and that shortlisting before pulling /contact is the cost-saving pattern — not bio-regex scraping.
 What to check

 • Routes to creator-enrichment, not creator-search or creator-csv-workflow